pgaudit/set_user/README.md

 * The provided ```token``` is compared with the stored token.
 * If the tokens do not match, or if a ```token``` was provided to ```set_user``` but not ```reset_user```, an ERROR occurs.

-The concept is to grant the EXECUTE privilege to the ```set_user()``` function to otherwise unprivileged postgres users.
+The concept is to grant the EXECUTE privilege to the ```set_user()``` and/or ```set_user_u()``` function to otherwise unprivileged postgres users.
 These users can then transition to other roles, possibly escalating themselves to superuser through use of ```set_user_u()```, when needed to perform specific actions.
-The enhanced logging ensures an audit trail of what actions are taken while privileges are altered to those of the alternate role.
+The optional enhanced logging ensures an audit trail of what actions are taken while privileges are altered to those of the alternate role.
 Note that superuser escalation is only allowed for the roles listed in set_user.superuser_whitelist, or all roles, if the wildcard character is in the list.

 Once one or more unprivileged users are able to run ```set_user_u()``` in order to escalate their privileges, the superuser account (normally ```postgres```) can be altered to NOLOGIN, preventing any direct database connection by a superuser which would bypass the enhanced logging.

 Naturally for this to work as expected, the PostgreSQL cluster must be audited to ensure there are no other PostgreSQL roles existing which are both superuser and can log in.
 Additionally there must be no unprivileged PostgreSQL roles which have been granted access to one of the existing superuser roles.

 Notes:

 If set_user.block_log_statement is set to "off", the log_statement setting is left unchanged.

 For the blocking of ```ALTER SYSTEM``` and ```COPY PROGRAM``` to work properly, you must include ```set_user``` in shared_preload_libraries in postgresql.conf and restart PostgreSQL.

-Neither```set_user('rolename')``` nor ```set_user_u('rolename')``` may be
-executed from within an explicit transaction block.
+Neither```set_user('rolename')``` nor ```set_user_u('rolename')``` may be executed from within an explicit transaction block.

 ## Caveats

 In its current state, this extension cannot prevent ```rolename``` from performing a variety of nefarious or otherwise undesireable actions.
 However, these actions will be logged providing an audit trail, which could also be used to trigger alerts.

 Although this extension compiles and works with all supported versions of PostgreSQL starting with PostgreSQL 9.1, all features are not supported until PostgreSQL 9.4 or higher.
 The ALTER SYSTEM command does not exist prior to 9.4 and COPY PROGRAM does not exist prior to 9.3.

 ## TODO